qiise/MedLink/README.md

 # MedLink Backend & Frontend

 This repository contains both the backend and frontend code for a forum and mentorship application built using Django and React (with TypeScript).
 The backend manages forum posts and replies, while the frontend provides an interactive user interface for creating and viewing discussions.
-A chatbot to help with interview prep has also been integrated. (https://devpost.com/software/medlink-c4792u)
+A chatbot to help with interview prep has also been integrated. (https://devpost.com/software/medlink-c4792u).
+This is the MVP created at the Columbia University DevFest Hackathon in 2025.
+An edited, and more finalized product can be found at premedcheatsheet.com

 ## Features